Answered! Jump to accepted answer.

 Thank you for your help.

-This relates to:Ce, cet, cette, ces [duration] -là / -ci = that/those or this/these [duration] (demonstrative adjectives) -
+This question relates to:French lesson "Ce, cet, cette, ces [duration] -là / -ci = that/those or this/these [duration] (demonstrative adjectives)"

 Kwiziq language super star